irworkshop/accountability_datacleaning/R_tap/nv/contribs/docs/nv_contribs_diary.md

 > -   `int` - Numeric, 4 bytes
 > -   `smallint` - Numeric, 2 bytes
 > -   `tinyint` - Numeric, 1 byte
-> -   `bit` - Results are Truewhich will be represented as “T”"F"
+> -   `bit` - Results are Truewhich will be represented as “T”"F”
 > -   `money` - Monetary data, 8 bytes, accuracy to a ten-thousandth of
 >     a unit
 > -   `float` - Floating precision number from -1.79E + 308 through